angelageorges/CP-Notes/README.md

 {1,2,3} are (1,2,3), (1,3,2), (2,1,3), (2,3,1), (3,1,2) and (3,2,1).

-- An algorithm is polynomial if its time complexity is at most O(nk) where k is a constant.
+- An algorithm is polynomial if its time complexity is at most O(n^k) where k is a constant.
 All the above time complexities except O(2n) and O(n!) are polynomial.